Object Cell

 The quick view object cell variation is used to display a simple object that doesn’t need a full object page.
 Instead, an information disclosure icon is used on the right, which brings up a modal when tapped.
 In the modal, some more information for the object can be viewed and a few simple actions can be performed.

-Example of an object cell quick view variation
+Object cell quick view variation

 Single Action